BolajiAyodeji/Blogposts/ckclyy3ai009xgks16i08dir1.md

 My first interview experience was for an internship role at [Upnepa NG](http://upnepa.ng), a company in Lagos, Nigeria.
 Upnepa is a data-driven platform that gives real-time (On/Off) information and total hours of electricity supply in selected areas, communities, and homes across Nigeria.

-I saw the advert for the role of Web Developer Intern in October 2018 posted on Facebook by one of Upnepa co-founders.
-As at then, Upnepa just got started and just joined an acceleration program in collaboration with  Facebook and CCHUB at NG_HUB from Facebook.
+I saw the advert for the role of Web Developer Intern in October 2018 posted on Facebook by one of Upnepa's co-founders.
+As of then, Upnepa just got started and just joined an acceleration program in collaboration with  Facebook and CCHUB at NG_HUB from Facebook.

 I so much loved their mission to monitor, aggregate, and analyze power supply, power outages, and power distribution in order to improve productivity in young people and students, provide power supply rates insight for SMEs, and foresight for governmental institutions, energy distribution companies, and energy solution projects.